Strawberry Jam Recipe

 - I clean my jam jars thoroughly before filling.

-My recommendation: Use a beak cup (a 1 l jug) to fill the glasses, then you will hit more accurately and hardly spill anything.Strawberry jam tastes homemade for breakfast.
-Coat the bread with the delicious close-up. © Food Photographer Thomas Sixt
+Use a beak cup (a 1 l jug) to fill the glasses, then you will hit more accurately and hardly spill anything.Recommendation by Chef Thomas Sixt

 - Otherwise I recommend also a great dry Prosecco – please pay attention to good quality!